CLARIAH/descartes-tf/docs/transcription.md

 Letters may contain illustrations, symbols, and mathematical formulas.

+### Sentences

+We have added the concept of sentence.
+A sentence is a piece of text within a paragraph that is terminated by a `.` .

+Not all `.`s act as sentence terminator, though, e.g. in `Kal.
+Aprilis` it marks an abbreviation.

+We have tried to exclude most of these cases.

+The purpose of adding sentences was to have a convenient division within paragraphs.
+This division can be used to display manageable chunks of the corpus.

+It can also be used to detect parallel passages, i.e. pieces where W.F.
+Hermans repeats himself.

 ## Text-Fabric model

 The Text-Fabric model views the text as a series of atomic units, called